 Acknowledgment of Sources.
 Reviewers should identify relevant published work that has not been cited by the authors.
 The relevant citation should accompany any statement that an observation, derivation, or argument had been previously reported.
 A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

 Disclosure and Conflict of Interest.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Reporting Standards.
 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Originality and Plagiarism.
 The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.

-Multiple, Redundant or Concurrent Publication.
+Multiple, Redundant, or Concurrent Publication.
 An author should not, in general, publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
+Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.